 Before we move on to explain the features and benefits along with pros and cons of the popular PHP frameworks, here is a list for you to review.

-All of these PHP frameworks are explained below along with their pros and cons that can help you to understand them better.
+All of these PHP frameworks are explained below, along with their pros and cons, that can help you understand them better so that you can utilize the top PHP frameworks in the best possible manner.

 1- Laravel

-Below are the pros and cons of Laravel as one of the top PHP frameworks this year
+Below are the pros and cons of Laravel framework as one of the top PHP frameworks this year:

 Pros | Cons |